ideo-mind/food-dao/Readme.md

 ---

-_Built by the community, for the fork.
-Let's eat DeFi._ 🚀
+*Built by the community, for the fork.
+Scan, pay, eat—DeFi style.* 🚀